fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And We gave him his family and the like of thereof, as a mercy from Us and a reminder to those who understand.

     "And take in your hand a bundle of thin grass and strike therewith and do not break your oath."
 Truly, We found him patient.
 How excellent a slave.
 Verily, he was ever oft-returning in repentance."
-    Qur’an 38:41-44
+    Quran 38:41-44

-Qur’anic exegetes, historians and others said that Ayyub (may the peace and blessings of Allah be upon him) was a wealthy man who owned all kinds of wealth, such as cattle, sheep and servants, and vast property in a place called Hoorân.
+Quranic exegetes, historians and others said that Ayyub was a wealthy man who owned all kinds of wealth, such as cattle, sheep and servants, and vast property in a place called Hoorân.
 He also had many children and large family.

 Then all of this was taken away from him.
 His body was inflicted with different kinds of diseases to such an extent that there was no part of his body that was healthy except his heart and tongue with which he remembered Allah.
 All throughout this, he remained patient and remembered Allah all the time, during the night and day, and in the morning and the evening.